thinkcompute/thinkcompute.github.io/think_and_compute/part-2-exercises.md

 print(t(5, t(3 + 2, 2)))
 ```

-Which value will be printed on screen if we execute such code?
+Which value will be printed on the screen if we execute such code?

 ````{solution} part-2-ex-7
 :label: part-2-ex-7-sol